DSSGxUK/s22_savethechildren/README.md

 ### Challenge

 The World Bank defines [Global Poverty](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiJy4yTgoP6AhV-QUEAHQy7C2cQFnoECAQQAw&url=https%3A%2F%2Fwww.compassion.com%2Fpoverty%2Fglobal-poverty-definition.htm%23%3A~%3Atext%3DGlobal%2520poverty%2520is%2520defined%2520as%2Cdefined%2520by%2520the%2520World%2520Bank.&usg=AOvVaw1IvLvvBCUkZxRtVl5eM7km) as the number of people worldwide who live on less than USD $1.90 a day.
-However, this definition is not ideal  for assessing poverty amongst **children**, who have different needs in areas such as education and nutrition, and who are not able to earn a living in the same way adults do.
-Thus, UNICEF and Save The Children have proposed a new definition of child poverty based on deprivations in any of 6 factors: **access to water, sanitation, healthcare, housing, nutrition and education**.
+However, depending solely on economic definitions is not ideal for assessing poverty amongst **children**, who may be deprived across different areas such as education or nutrition.
+Thus, UNICEF and Save The Children have proposed a new definition of child poverty based on deprivations in any of 6 factors: **water, sanitation, healthcare, housing, nutrition and education**.

-Our aim of our project is to help these organisations predict and assess multi-dimensional child poverty in developing nations, using open source data formats, to produce a **map visualisation** that will accurately support policy design and local resource planning.
+The aim of our project is to help these organisations predict multi-dimensional child poverty in developing nations at a granular level, through use of open source data.
+These predictions can then be used to create **geospatial visualisations in the form of poverty maps**, that will accurately support policy design and local resource planning.

 ### Solution

 ![image](https://drive.google.com/uc?export=view&id=1OAGcy5YSbTtj6C7w8Jq-jCp_9z1dhd_G)

-Our team produced a high-resolution map of child poverty that shows the proportion of children facing deprivations in a given area, and our confidence intervals for that prediction.
+Our team produced a high-resolution map of child poverty that shows the proportion of children facing deprivations in a given area, along with the corresponding prediction interval.

 ![image](https://drive.google.com/uc?export=view&id=1EuPo2dVybmNHaUYWsjRmNTDGGlkSUyJI)

-We also produced [`stc_unicef_cpi`](https://stc-unicef-cpi.readthedocs.io/en/latest/index.html), an open-source Python library for the Data Science for International Development community that estimates high-resolution, multi-dimensional child poverty using DHS (and soon MICS!) geocoded survey data.
+We also produced [`stc_unicef_cpi`](https://stc-unicef-cpi.readthedocs.io/en/latest/index.html), an open-source Python library for the Data Science for International Development community that estimates high-resolution, multi-dimensional child poverty using DHS (and soon MICS!) geocoded survey data as ground truth.

 ## About the Project